The Northwest Metro Association has 2 annual memberships:

 - They did not complete their new member training requirements within the required time frame.
 They must reapply and repay the application fee only in order to rejoin.
 They will then be given another 6 months to complete the necessary training.

-- They did not complete the quadrennial Code of Ethics training requirement within the required time frame.
-Once they have submitted proof of completion to email@example.com, they will be reinstated to a fully active REALTOR® status.
+- They did not complete the triennial Code of Ethics training requirement within the required time frame.
+Once they have submitted proof of completion of an ethics class completed during the cycle to email@example.com, they will be reinstated to a fully active REALTOR® status.
+If an ethics course was not completed during the triennial cycle, then they must reapply and repay the application fee only in order for their REALTOR® status to be reinstated.

 A REALTOR® Emeritus is any person who has held membership in the National Association of REALTORS® as a REALTOR®, REALTOR-ASSOCIATE®, or a combination thereof, for a cumulative period of 40 years.
 The REALTOR® Emeritus will also have served on a national committee for at least one year to achieve this status.
 Upon approval by the Board of Directors of the National Association of REALTORS®, no further payment of dues is necessary to the local, state or national Associations.
 In addition to a dues waiver, REALTOR® Emeritus members are also no longer required to complete NAR's Triennial Code of Ethics Training.